javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/article.md

 class Animal {}
 class Rabbit extends Animal {}

-// for static propertites and methods alert(Rabbit.__proto__ === Animal); // true
+// for static properties and methods alert(Rabbit.__proto__ === Animal); // true

 // and the next step is Function.prototype